STRA

 -15% -10% -5% 0% 5% 10% 15%+

-Over the past 1499 weeks of data, STRA has crossed below its 200-week moving average 13 times.
-On average, these episodes lasted 44 weeks.
-The average one-year return after crossing below was -0.5%, suggesting these dips have not historically been reliable buying opportunities for this stock.
+Over the past 1505 weeks of data, STRA has crossed below its 200-week moving average 14 times.
+On average, these episodes lasted 41 weeks.
+Historically, investors who bought STRA at the start of these episodes saw an average one-year return of +0.5%.

-With a market cap of $1835 million, STRA is a small-cap stock.
-The company generates a free cash flow yield of 7.9%, which is healthy.
-Return on equity stands at 7.7%.
+With a market cap of $1778 million, STRA is a small-cap stock.
+The company generates a free cash flow yield of 8.8%, which is notably high.
+Return on equity stands at 7.9%.
 The stock trades at 1.1x book value.

 The company has been aggressively buying back shares, reducing its share count by 5.9% over the past three years.
 This stock also meets the Yartseva multibagger criteria as a small-cap with strong free cash flow yield and reasonable book value.